sivaramsingana/h2o_on_ocp/README.md

-# Running H2O Container on OpenShift Container Platform
+# H2O Container on OpenShift Container Platform

 This repository contains yaml files that shall be consumed "as-is" on OCP/K8.
 The docker image(s) involved are custom built for this particular usecase.